-Washington football plans to use all of its running backs, with no starter label needed
+Washington Football Team plans to use all of its running backs, with no starter label needed

 “Manifestation is real,” Haskins said on Twitter after the announcement of the team captains.
 “I mean ask the 13 year old me.”

-Injury update: Washington listed three players as limited in practice Wednesday — rookie tackle Saahdiq Charles (calf), cornerback Kendall Fuller (knee) and linebacker Thomas Davis (calf) — and two others as having practiced in full: defensive tackle Jonathan Allen (knee) and receiver Antonio Gandy-Golden (concussion).
+Injury update: Washington listed three players as limited in practice Wednesday — rookie tackle Saahdiq Charles (calf), cornerback Kendall Fuller (knee) and linebacker Thomas Davis Sr. (calf) — and two others as having practiced in full: defensive tackle Jonathan Allen (knee) and wide receiver Antonio Gandy-Golden (concussion).

 Read more: